akamai/akamai-gtm-metrics-exporter/README.md

 ### Environment variables

-Authentication credentials as environment variables can exist as follows:
+Authentication credentials as environment variables can exist as follows.

 | Environment Variable | Description |
 | -------------------- | ----------- |